gazhayes/socialarchitecture.science/_drafts/_posts/2018-05-05-forking-an-open-source-repository.md

 ### Converting existing projects to the C4

-As it's practically impossible to convert an existing culture to the C4, the simplest solution is to fork the project and implement the C4 on the new fork.
+As it's practically impossible to convert an existing culture to the C4, the simplest solution is to implement the C4 on a new fork of the project.
 That way, anyone who likes the idea can opt-in and those who don't like the idea are not affected.

 ##### Housekeeping